hashgraph/did-sdk-java/README.md

 ```

 ##### Create, Update, Delete
-CRUD operations on a given DID document are all executed in the same way, by using `HcsDidTransaction`.
+C(not R)UD operations on a given DID document are all executed in the same way, by using `HcsDidTransaction`.
-The transaction is created from an instance of `HcsIdentityNetwork` by calling `createDidTransaction` method and specifying CRUD operation, e.g. `DidMethodOperation.CREATE`.
+The transaction is created from an instance of `HcsIdentityNetwork` by calling `createDidTransaction` method and specifying the appropriate CRUD operation, e.g. `DidMethodOperation.CREATE`.
 Then `HcsDidTransaction` must be provided with the DID document, which has to be signed by DID root key of the DID subject.
 Finally `ConsensusMessageSubmitTransaction` must be configured accordingly to Hedera SDK, built and signed.

-Appnet implementations can optionally add a callback listener and receive an event when the DID message reached consensus and was propageted to the mirror node.
-They can also have their own mirror node listener and catch incoming messages from DID topic.

-Once confirmed DID document arrived from a mirror node, appnets shall store them in their own storage solution.
-This will allow them to resolve DIDs more efficiently, instead of querying mirror node for each request.

-Here is an example DID document creation code:
+Here is example DID document creation code:
 ```java
 Client client = ...;
 MirrorClient mirrorClient = ...;